-This is one of the most common questions we get asked from contractors seeking insurance.
+This is one of the most common questions we get asked from contractors seeking construction insurance.
 A lot of contractors usually need to take out professional indemnity insurance as part of a tender that they need to submit, but don’t really fully understand what cover is provided and how much they need.

 Professional Indemnity Insurance covers legal fees against any claims made against you due to damage, as well as any compensation you might owe due to damages.
 This can be down to faulty design, poor advice and even unintentional copyright infringement.